 1. Zouk Tea Bar & Grill

-Every day throughout Ramadan, the First Street restaurant will be welcoming customers to come and break their fast with a fabulous spread of much-loved dishes.
-Zouk will also be taking care of customers by greeting them with a gift of stuffed dates on arrival plus fruit chaat, dates and water on the table.
+Every day throughout Ramadan, the Chester Street restaurant will be welcoming customers to come and break their fast with a fabulous spread of much-loved dishes.
+Zouk will also be taking care of customers by greeting them with fruit chaat, dates, traditional Jallab (a hydrating drink made with grape molasses, dates and rose water) and water on the table.
 Once seated, guests can go up to the buffet and enjoy the daily selection of food which will include salads, starters, curries, lamb raan and a selection of accompaniments.
-Zouk has created two sittings this year so the Ramadan buffet is available for a longer period of time each evening.
-There will be one sitting at Iftar with a second sitting an hour earlier or later, depending on BST.
+Zouk will host one sitting at Iftar every day but note the time of Iftar changes slightly as the month goes on.
+At the end of your meal, each table will receive a small gift box of luxury stuffed dates with their bill.

 2. Manchester Museum

-In the spirit of the month of Ramadan, the month of hospitality and sharing, the newly-reopened Manchester Museum is inviting people to come along to the venue on March 29.
+In the spirit of the month of Ramadan, the month of hospitality and sharing, Manchester Museum is inviting people to come along to the venue on March 21.
 The museum will be hosting an Iftar, which is an evening of friendship and conversation across faiths and cultures.
 Learn about Ramadan and witness or participate in the Muslim call to prayer.
-Attendees will also be breaking the fast together with delicious food.
-The event is free to drop in between the hours of 6pm and 9pm, however you can reserve a spot in advance.
+Attendees will also be breaking the fast together with delicious food from MyLahore.
+The event takes place between the hours of 5.30pm and 8.30pm, and you can reserve a spot in advance.

 3. Safire Grill